-New antiviral response discovered in mammalsOctober 10th, 2013 in Medical research /
+New antiviral response discovered in mammalsOctober 10, 2013 in Medicine & Health / Medical research

 Many viral infections are nipped in the bud by the innate immune response.
 This involves specific proteins within the infected cell that recognize the virus and trigger a signalling cascade – the so-called interferon response.
 This activates a protective mechanism in neighbouring cells and often results in the death of the primarily infected cell.

 In plants and invertebrates another mechanism is known to function in antiviral immune response: the so-called RNA interference (RNAi) pathway.
 RNAi uses an intermediate of the viral proliferation process to build a weapon against the virus.
 Although RNAi also exists in mammals, researchers have until now thought it to be involved in other cellular processes required for gene regulation but not in antiviral immunity.
 Evidence that RNAi does indeed contribute to mammalian antiviral defence is now published in Science by Olivier Voinnet, professor for RNA biology at ETH Zurich, and his colleagues.

 The researchers infected mouse embryonic stem cells with two viruses, the encephalomyocarditis virus (EMCV) and the Nodamura virus (NoV).
 Subsequently, they were able to detect short RNA molecules of about 22 nucleotides in length within the cells.
 The sequence of these RNA clearly corresponded to the viral genome and they displayed all the characteristics of the main effector molecules of RNAi called the small interfering or siRNAs.
 This provided evidence that the virus infection had activated the RNAi machinery of mammalian cells.